electrode-io/fynpo/packages/fyn/README.md

 ## Unique

+- Makes developing large NodeJS applications easier and more manageable.
+- Very comprehensive and proper handling of `optionalDependencies`.
+- A new `devOptDependencies` allows optional `devDependencies`.
-- A flatten `node_modules` structure that has smaller size
+- A flatten `node_modules` structure that has smaller size.
+- The best at installing and linking local packages.
 - Install local packages like they are published (`fynlocal` mode)
-- Makes developing large NodeJS applications easier and more manageable.
 - Works particularly well with [lerna] monorepos.
 - Shows detailed stats of your dependencies.
 - Efficient disk space usage with optional [central storage](#central-storage).